Meghan Markle’s Mother ‘Overjoyed’ After Royal Baby’s Birth

 We are pleased to announce that Their Royal Highnesses The Duke and Duchess of Sussex welcomed their firstborn child in the early morning on May 6th, 2019.
 Their Royal Highnesses’ son weighs 7lbs.
 3oz.
 The Duchess and baby are both healthy and well, and the couple thank members of the public for their shared excitement and support during this very special time in their lives.
 More details will be shared in the forthcoming days.

-As previously reported by The Inquisitr, one parenting expert seems to believe that the Royal Baby could help to bridge the gap between Meghan Markle and her sister-in-law, Kate Middleton.
+As previously reported by The Inquisitr, one parenting expert seems to believe that the royal baby could help to bridge the gap between Meghan Markle and her sister-in-law, Kate Middleton.

-Rumors have been flying for months about the two women, claiming that there are some ill feelings between them.
-However, now that a brand new bundle of joy has been introduced into the family, it seems that the Duchesses can bond over parenting, motherhood, and raising children inside the confines of the Royal Family.
+Rumors have been flying for months about the two women, with some observers claiming that there are ill feelings between them.
+However, now that a brand new bundle of joy has been introduced into the family, it seems that the duchesses may bond over parenting, motherhood, and raising children inside the confines of the royal family.

-Parenting expect, Richard Conway tells The Daily Mail that Meghan and Kate are both from different backgrounds, but that they are both going to have to raise their children in similar ways, which is something they can support each other through.
+Parenting expert Richard Conway tells The Daily Mail that Meghan and Kate are both from different backgrounds, adding that they are both going to have to raise their children in similar ways.
+This may be something that they can support each other in.

-Meghan Markle and Prince Harry’s little prince has yet to be named or seen, but fans are hoping to catch a glimpse of the baby boy soon.
+Meghan Markle and Prince Harry’s little prince has yet to be named — or seen — but fans are hoping to catch a glimpse of the baby boy soon.